 You can't visit just any doctor for this appointment.
 They must be registered with the state's cannabis program.
 All of our physicians have completed the state-mandated training and certification.
 You don't need to be referred by your primary care doctor or anyone else.
 Simply give us a call!

 If you qualify:

 You will receive a patient registry I.D. number from us, if our doctors determine you are eligible.
-You will use this I.D. number to complete an online application on the state's website.
+We will use this I.D. number to help you complete an online application on the state's website right in our office.
 This application is how you register for a medical marijuana card.
-At the same time, our doctors will add you to Florida's Medical Marijuana Use Registry.
+At the same time, our doctors will add your new recommendations into your profile in the Florida's Medical Marijuana Use Registry.
 This listing will include your patient I.D. number, your name, your treatment recommendation and other identifying data.

-After you've completed your online application with the patient registry I.D. number we provide, all that's left to do is wait for the state to authorize and activate your application.
-This can take 2-3 weeks.
 You will receive an email from the state when the listing is activated.
 Once you receive this email, you can purchase marijuana in Florida!
-Don't wait for the physical card you'll get in the mail, which could take another 2-3 months.
+Don't wait for the physical card you'll get in the mail, which could take another 2-3 weeks.
 Print out the email or download it on your phone.
 Take your regular photo I.D. to the dispensary of your choice, and the staff there will be able to look up your active listing in the state's database.
 You'll be able to purchase the dispensary's products during this visit, no physical marijuana I.D. card required!